pragyaai/ndna/_llm/FAQ.md

 These geometric signals precede degradation in loss or accuracy, offering a fundamentally earlier diagnostic for collapse {% cite amari2016information %} {% cite crooks2007measuring %}.

-## How does persistent homology provide a deeper lens on latent flattening, and what does its failure indicate?
+✶ **How does persistent homology provide a deeper lens on latent flattening, and what does its failure indicate?**

-Persistent homology studies the birth and death of topological features (e.g., connected components, loops, voids) in the latent point cloud across distance scales {% cite edelsbrunner2010computational %}.
+➠ Persistent homology studies the birth and death of topological features (e.g., connected components, loops, voids) in the latent point cloud across distance scales {% cite edelsbrunner2010computational %}.
 In a healthy model:

 $$
 \operatorname{PH}(\mathcal{M}) = \bigl\{ (b_i, d_i) \bigr\}_{i=1}^{N}